How do I update my model? On the resilience of Predictive Process Monitoring models to change

 The third strategy, $\Stwo$, completely replaces the old model $\Mzero$ with a new predictive model $\Mtwo$ built from scratch using both $\trzero$ and $\trone$.
 This strategy aims at performing a \textbf{full re-train}, thus exploiting to the outmost all the available data.
 Also, the comparison between $\Sone$ and $\Stwo$ enables us to investigate the specific role of the hyperparameter tuning in the predictions.

-The final strategy, $\Sthree$, exploits the new traces in $\trone$ produced in ``Period B'' for training in an incremental manner.
-Differently from $\Sone$, the data of $\trone$ are added as training data in a continuous manner by means of incremental Machine Learning algorithms, to extend the existing knowledge of model $\Mzero$.
-The \textbf{incremental update} strategy is chosen as an example of dynamic technique, that can be applied when training data becomes available gradually over time or the size of the training data is out of system memory limits.
-Similarly to $\Sone$ the value of hyperparameters does not change when adding new training data.
+The final strategy, $\Sthree$, exploits the new traces in $\trone$ produced in ``Period B'' for training the predictive model in an incremental manner.
+Differently from $\Sone$, the data of $\trone$ is added as training data in a continuous manner by means of incremental Machine Learning algorithms, to extend the existing knowledge of model $\Mzero$.
+The \textbf{incremental update} strategy is chosen as an example of dynamic technique, which can be applied when training data becomes available gradually over time or the size of the training data is too large to store or process it all at once.
+Similarly to $\Sone$, the value of the hyperparameters does not change when adding new training data.